-Across the suite of OSMP studies, the adopted internal review and auditing approach comprises the following framework:
+Across the suite of OSMP studies, the adopted internal review and auditing approach includes:

-- Each study's IP will define a monitoring compliance audit schedule on the basis of the commitments in the study's strategy (refer Section 3) and more detailed commitments defined in each study's implementation plan. - Internal review by the Cooper Energy Environment Officer regarding the conformance to the OSMP's audit schedule elements will be carried out routinely (one month for Type I, three months for Type II).
-Any non-conformances will need to be rectified by the PI within two weeks of the internal review.
-All internal reviews will be recorded and archived on compliance pro-forma reports in each study's implementation plan. - External audits by the relevant regulator(s) of completed compliance reports and other OSMP commitments may be carried out at any time.
+- A monitoring compliance audit schedule based on the commitments in the study's strategy (refer Section 3) will be defined in its implementation plan when finalised upon activation. - Internal review by the Cooper Energy Environment Officer regarding the conformance to the OSMP's audit schedule elements will be carried out routinely (every month for Type I, every three months for Type II).
+The PI must rectify any non-conformances within two weeks of the internal review.
+All internal reviews will be recorded and archived on compliance pro forma reports in each study's implementation plan to be finalised upon activation. - The relevant regulator(s) may carry out external audits of completed compliance reports and other OSMP commitments at any time.